 Coffee is the main agricultural product.
 Honduras is one of the largest producers of coffee in the world.

-Important trading partners of Honduras are the USA, Guatemala and El Salvador.
+Important trading partners of Honduras are the USA, China, Guatemala, Nicaragua and El Salvador.

 Tropical fruits such as bananas, pineapples, papaya or passion fruit are prepared with many Honduran dishes.